hueitan/javascript-sdk-design/README.md

 ### Single Post

-Use the native form element method POST to send a key value.
+it is possible to use the native form element method POST to send a key value.

 ```js
 var form = document.createElement('form');